Flone-dnb/FWorldGenerator/README.md

     <li>To access the plugin in the C++ code: In your project's .Build.cs file you must add "FWorldGenerator" to PublicDependencyModuleNames.
 Recompile.
 And now you can include "FWGen.h".</li>
 </ol>

 To use the generator just place an object of the <b>FWGen</b> class (search in the Modes tab in UE) in your level and configure its details.
-Don't forget to enable Complex Preview if you want to see how it look.<br><br>
+Don't forget to enable Complex Preview if you want to see how it look.<br>
 To generate the world in the runtime you need to call the <b>GenerateWorld()</b> function from this object.